 Driver

-The primary purpose of the Driver
+The primary purpose of the Driver class is to

 The constructor for this class is

-Driver(const RefCountedPtr<ComputationalGeometry>& a_compgeom,
+Driver(const RefCountedPtr<ComputationalGeometry>& a_computationalGeometry,

-const RefCountedPtr<TimeStepper>& a_timestepper,
+const RefCountedPtr<TimeStepper>& a_timeStepper,

-const RefCountedPtr<AmrMesh>& a_amr,
+const RefCountedPtr<AmrMesh>& a_amrMesh,

-const RefCountedPtr<CellTagger>& a_celltagger = RefCountedPtr<CellTagger>(nullptr),
+const RefCountedPtr<CellTagger>& a_cellTagger = RefCountedPtr<CellTagger>(nullptr));

 Tip